-‘Bear Necessities’ has taken pride of place in the reception area of Addmaster, the market leading supplier of technically innovative additives which is based on Staffordshire Technology Park.
+‘Bear Necessities’ has taken pride of place in the reception area of Addmaster, the market leading supplier of technically innovative additives.

 Addmaster was one of nearly 100 sponsors of the bears which provided a major attraction on the streets of Birmingham and the surrounding areas over the summer for The Big Sleuth, a community initiative designed to raise money for Birmingham Children’s Hospital Charity.

 The bears went up for auction at the end of the 10 week-campaign, raising more than £250,000 in total, with Addmaster securing its own bear despite stiff competition.

 Karl Shaw, marketing manager at Addmaster, said: “We were delighted to play a part in raising money for a fantastic cause.

 “Bear Necessities now provides a big talking point for visitors to our office as it is the world’s first antimicrobial public artwork.”